zeeshansalim1234/zeeshansalim1234/README.md

 - 🌱 I would love to explore Machine Learning and Data Science
 - 👯 I’m looking to collaborate with other programmers
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to pray Video Games
+- ⚡ Fun fact: I love to playing Video Games

 ### Connect with me: